-- Completion and return of the instrument appointing a proxy(ies) does not preclude a member from attending and voting at the AGM.
-A member who accesses the "live" audio-visual webcast or "live" audio-only stream of the AGM proceedings may revoke the appointment of a proxy(ies) at any time before voting commences and in such an event, the Company reserves the right to terminate the proxy(ies)' access to the AGM proceedings. - The instrument appointing a proxy(ies) must, if submitted by post or electronically via email, be signed under the hand of the appointor or of his/her attorney duly authorized in writing or, if submitted electronically via the online process through the preregistration website which is accessible from the URL: https://conveneagm.sg/tyesoon2022 be authorised by the appointor via the online process through the website.
-Where the instrument appointing a proxy(ies) is executed by a corporation, it must, if submitted by post or electronically via email, be executed either under the common seal or under the hand of its attorney or a duly authorised officer or, if submitted electronically via the online process through the pre-registration website which is accessible from the URL: https://conveneagm.sg/tyesoon2022 be authorised via the online process through the website. - Where an instrument appointing a proxy(ies) is signed on behalf of the appointer by an attorney, the letter or power of attorney or a duly certified copy thereof must (failing previous registration with the Company), if the instrument is submitted by post, be lodged with the instrument or, if the instrument is submitted electronically via email, be emailed with the instrument, failing which the instrument may be treated as invalid. - The Company shall be entitled to reject the instrument appointing a proxy(ies) which is incomplete, improperly completed, illegible or where the true intentions of the appointor are not ascertainable from the instructions of the appointor specified in the instrument (including any related attachment).
+- 3. A proxy need not be a member of the Company. - 4.
+The instrument appointing a proxy(ies) must be deposited at the Company's Share Registrar, M & C Services Private Limited at 112 Robinson Road, #05-01, Singapore 068902 not less than 48 hours before the time appointed for holding the AGM (i.e. by 10:00 a.m. on 24 April 2023). - 5.
+A member who wishes to submit an instrument appointing a proxy(ies) by post or via email must complete and sign the proxy form, before submitting it by post to the address provided above, or before scanning and sending it by email to the Company's Share Registrar at spb@mncsingapore.com by 10:00 am on 24 April 2023. - 6.
+Completion and submission of the instrument appointing a proxy(ies) does not preclude a member from attending and voting at the AGM.
+The appointment of a proxy(ies) for the AGM will be deemed to be revoked if the member attends the AGM in person and in such event, the Company reserves the right to refuse to admit any persons appointed under the relevant instrument appointing a proxy(ies) to attend the AGM. - 7.
+The instrument appointing a proxy(ies) must, if submitted by post or electronically via email, be signed under the hand of the appointor or of his/her attorney duly authorized in writing.
+Where the instrument appointing a proxy(ies) is executed by a corporation, it must, if submitted by post or electronically via email, be executed either under the common seal or under the hand of its attorney or a duly authorised officer. - 8.
+Where an instrument appointing a proxy(ies) is signed on behalf of the appointer by an attorney, the letter or power of attorney or a duly certified copy thereof must (failing previous registration with the Company), if the instrument is submitted by post, be lodged with the instrument or, if the instrument is submitted electronically via email, be emailed with the instrument, failing which the instrument may be treated as invalid. - 9.
+The Company shall be entitled to reject the instrument appointing a proxy(ies) which is incomplete, improperly completed, illegible or where the true intentions of the appointor are not ascertainable from the instructions of the appointor specified in the instrument (including any related attachment).
 In addition, in the case of a member whose shares are entered in the Depository Register, the Company may reject any instrument appointing a proxy(ies) if the member, being the appointor, is not shown to have shares entered against his/her/its name in the Depository Register as at seventy-two (72) hours before the time appointed for holding the AGM, as certified by The Central Depository (Pte) Limited to the Company.